morganherlocker/nyc-taxi/README.md

 ##How it works

 The raw trip data contains only a small amount of metadata, along with origin and destination lat/lon pairs.
 Using OpenStreetMap and OSRM (a routing engine), we can guess the trips that taxis took between their start and stop points.
-Each segment of the route is indexed into a leveldb database, which can be scanned for reading data -- in order -- for any slice of time.
+Each segment of the route is indexed into a leveldb database, which can be scanned for reading data, in order, for any slice of time.

 ##Usage